Kamrul Hasan Bhuiyan

-Qamrul Hassan Bhuiyan (24 July 1952 – 6 August 2018) was a Bangladeshi Major in the Bangladesh Army.
+Qamrul Hassan Bhuiyan (24 July 1952 – 6 August 2018) was a Bangladeshi major in the Bangladesh Army.
 He was a freedom fighter, liberation war researcher and writer.
-He was the founder chairman of Center for Liberation War Studies.
+He was the founder chairman of the Center for Liberation War Studies.
 He received Bangla Academy Award in the year 2018 for his contribution to the liberation war literature.

 Early life and education

 Bhuiyan was born on 24 July 1952 in Comilla district.
 He studied at Jessore Zilla School and Jhenaidah Cadet College.
 He graduated in China in 1983 from Beijing Language and Culture University.

 Career

 Bhuiyan was a HSC examinee in 1971.
 When the Bangladesh Liberation War started, he joined the war.
 He fought under Sector 2 of the War of Liberation.

-Bhuiyan joined Bangladesh Army on 9 January 1974.
-On 11 January 1975 he was commissioned in the 4th East Bengal Regiment as a Second Lieutenant.
+Bhuiyan joined the Bangladesh Army on 9 January 1974.
+On 11 January 1975 he was commissioned in the 4th East Bengal Regiment as a second lieutenant.

 Published books

 Among his published books, the number of books on liberation war is 23, one is written on military history and three children's books.
 Among them, the books on liberation war are: